 Turning 50 years old and not having enough money saved for your retirement is a scary thing.
 In this article, I offer some ideas to help you cope with your financial condition and prepare for a comfortable retirement.

-Tecumseh was one of the greatest American Indians, a Shawnee chief known for his skills as an orator and his talents as a gifted statesman, and as a founder of a pan-Indian confederation.
+Tecumseh was one of the greatest American Indians, a Shawnee chief known for his skills as an orator and his talents as a gifted statesman, and as a founder of a Native American confederation and promoted intertribal unity.

 With so many retirement savings options available, it is hard to pick the right one for you.
 This article covers the basics on IRAs, Roth IRAs, 401(k)s, Health Savings Accounts, and more.